icco/pseudoweb/_posts/2010-10-25-developing-your-resume.md

 ---

 A resume is an important little document.
 It summarizes your entire professional and academic career.
-It is often the document that introduces you to a new company, and remember, first impressions are important.
+Resumes are often the document that introduces you to a new company, and remember, first impressions are always important.
+Creating a resume is not always an easy task, and because I believe that software exists to make things easier, I set on a journey awhile back to make creating resumes easier.

 As hackers, software developers and code monkeys, we have a special set of tools.
-The two most important tools, in my opinion, are plain text documents, and version control.
+The two most important of these tools, in my opinion, are plain text files, and version control systems.
 But for some reason we ignore these tools when we create our resumes.
-We write them in Word documents and PDFs, both of which are not easily editable like plain text is nor easily stored in version control.
+Instead, we write them in Word documents and PDFs, both of which are not easily editable like plain text is nor easily stored in version control.

 I am here to propose an alternative, my [resume project][r-src].
 This project started as a way for me to maintain my resume, where after years, I had become